solana-auth/spec/README.md

 - [ ] Create specification.
     - [x] Setup repository and basic document structure.
     - [x] Specify features.
-    - [ ] Specify api for the library based on the features.
+    - [ ] Specify api for the SDK based on the features.
 - [ ] Create prototype to verify the specification.
     - [ ] Quick and dirty prototype of the library.
     - [ ] Example application that consumes the library.